-Yes, our accrediting agency, the Higher Learning Commission expects us to continuously assess.
+Yes, our accrediting agency, the Higher Learning Commission,expects us to continuously assess.
 However, our mission is to build of “culture of commitment” rather than a “culture of compliance” or “cohersion.”

 What resources will be made available for departmental assessment activities?

 The Center for Teaching and Learning offers grants to individuals, departments, programs and units for assessment purposes.
-Please see our link on mini-grants.
+Please see our link page on assessment mini-grants.
 We are more than happy to help you along the way!

 Why is assessment important for a department’s or academic support unit’s self-study?

 Assessment results help the department or unit quantify the degree to which it is meeting the program’s learning outcomes.
 For example, often we have anecdotal information about our students’ success in graduate school or the job market.
 Assessment statistics measure that success and often help us identify specific areas where we might need to improve.

 How can the university promote an atmosphere where assessment can flourish?

 Critical to an assessment program that invites honest feedback is a willingness on the part of the members to assess not only what is predictable and “safe” but to explore areas in the program where assessment results may dictate revision or change.
 Thus, it is imperative for the university to promote an atmosphere where nobody feels that assessment results must be padded or predictable.
 Assessment may at times mean risk-taking– and a university that promotes this approach will reap the benefits of programs that are continually improving.
 Together we can establish a “Culture of Commitment.”